-2) Fill pots with a good quality potting soil.
+2) Fill pots with a good quality potting mix.
 It may be tempting to fill your containers with garden soil, but garden soil quickly compacts in pots, reducing soil drainage and porosity.
+Herbs need good drainage.
 Fill your pots with potting soil or a combination of potting soil and aged compost.
 Worm castings are also an easy way to boost soil nutrients and moisture retention and you only need to add a handful to containers as a little goes a long way.

-5) Feed occasionally.
+6) Feed occasionally.
 To promote healthy growth, feed your herbs with a fertilizer suitable for edibles.
 A liquid organic fertilizer can be used every 3 to 4 weeks while a slow release organic product can be added to the potting mix at planting time.

 What herbs do you like to grow in containers?

 I’m in zone 9, so most of what I grow is in the ground, but I like to do basil in pots because it is a favorite of the snails.
 Rosemary is a large bush here.
 I’ve found that putting mint and its’ relatives in sub-optimal conditions limits their invasiveness, like full shade.